-The -D and -X options have the same behaviour as -T but output the file under another format:
+The -D and -X options have the same behaviour as -T but output the file under another format.
+The -D option yields a dot file which can be displayed on the screen.
+The -X option yields an xml file which is ready for use by other programs.

-1.3.4.2 Benching
+2.1.4.2 Benching